-(2) In the case of retirement, RSUs vest on the original vesting dates, PSU portion of the SU award vests on the date of retirement on a pro-rated basis relative to the length of early vesting period, the Executive DSU portion of the SU award fully vests on the date of retirement, and options are exercised in accordance with original vesting schedule.
+(1) In the case of retirement, RSUs vest on the original vesting dates, PSU portion of the SU award vests on the date of retirement on a pro-rated basis relative to the length of early vesting period, the Executive DSU portion of the SU award fully vests on the date of retirement, and options are exercised in accordance with original vesting schedule.

-The following table sets forth the payments that would have been made to the Interim CEO, CFO and CDO pursuant to their employment agreements and, in the case of the CFO and CDO, their Executive DSUs and options held by them as a result of a termination without cause, Change of Control or Resignation for Good Reason, as applicable, assuming such events occurred on December 31, 2022.
+The following table sets forth the payments that would have been made to the CEO and CFO pursuant to their employment agreements and, in the case of the CFO, his Executive DSUs and options held by him, as a result of a termination without cause, Change of Control or Resignation for Good Reason, as applicable, assuming such events occurred on December 31, 2023.

-Executive Triggering Event Termination Payment (\$) Executive DSU Payment (1)(2) (\$) Share Option Payment (3) (\$) Total (\$) Jason Redman Termination without Cause C\$544,095 (4) N/A N/A C\$544,095 Interim President and Chief Executive Officer Change of Control N/A N/A N/A N/A Resignation for Good Reason N/A N/A N/A N/A David Watson Termination without Cause 1,105,850 587,041 - 1,692,891 Chief Financial Officer Change of Control N/A 833,209 - 833,209 Resignation for Good Reason 1,105,850 - - 1,105,850 James Rolfe Termination without Cause 834,613 505,288 - 1,339,901 Chief Development Officer Change of Control 1,003,122 684,044 - 1,687,166 Resignation for Good Reason N/A - - -
+Executive Triggering Event Termination Payment (\$) Executive DSU Payment(1)(2)(3) (\$) Share Option Payment (4) (\$) Total (\$) Jason Redman Termination without Cause C\$1,067,176 N/A N/A C\$1,067,176 President and Chief Executive Officer Change of Control C\$2,310,000 N/A N/A C\$2,310,000 Executive officer Resignation for Good Reason C\$612,176 N/A N/A C\$612,176 David Watson Termination without Cause US\$1,176,689 US\$1,006,202 - US\$2,182,891 Chief Financial Officer Change of Control N/A US\$1,402,039 - US\$1,402,039 Resignation for Good Reason US\$1,176,689 US\$552,041 (4) - US\$1,728,730

-(1) The Executive DSUs have been valued using the Common Share value of C\$8.0008, which was calculated as the volume weighted average trading price per Common Share on the TSX for the five trading days preceding December 30, 2022, and converted into U.S. dollars using December 30, 2022 The Wall Street Journal closing exchange rate of US\$1 = C\$1.3554.

-(2) The Executive DSUs have an applicable performance multiplier attached in the range of between 0.5x to 1.5x of target.
-For the purposes of this calculation, a multiplier of 1x for years one and two and 0.9x for year three were used for achieved performance.

-(3) CFO's and CDO's options were not in-the-money on December 31, 2022 and, therefore, there was no incremental value to them assuming a termination without cause, Change of Control or Resignation for Good Reason at that time.
+- (1) The Executive DSUs have been valued using the Common Share value of C\$8.8960, which was calculated as the volume weighted average trading price per Common Share on the TSX for the five trading days preceding December 29, 2023, and converted into U.S. dollars using December 29, 2023 The Wall Street Journal closing exchange rate of US\$1 = C\$1.3247. - (2) The Executive DSUs have an applicable performance multiplier attached in the range of between 0.5x to 1.5x of target.
+For the purposes of this calculation, an average multiplier of 1.1x was used for achieved performance. - (3) Includes the value of CFO's vested 2020 Executive DSUs, including accrued dividends earned thereon, which would be settled in the event of Termination without Cause, Change of Control or Resignation for Good Reason. - (4) The CFO's options were not in-the-money on December 31, 2023 and, therefore, there was no incremental value to them assuming a Termination without Cause, Change of Control or Resignation for Good Reason at that time.

-(4) The calculation of Mr. Redman's termination payment assumes that the Board would exercise its discretion to award him a bonus pro-rated for the period of employment in accordance with the Interim CEO's Employment Agreement.

-Mr. Horrar, Former CEO, resigned from the Corporation on October 20, 2022.
-Refer to footnote 5 of the Summary Compensation Table for details of payments to Mr. Horrar following his resignation.
+Mr. Rolfe, Former CDO, resigned from the Corporation on April 21, 2023.
+Refer to footnote 4 of the Summary Compensation Table under the heading "Statement of Executive Compensation - Summary Compensation Table" for details of payments to Mr. Rolfe following his resignation.